Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Quantization for AIF-TEM

-Subfigure~\ref{fig:MSE Quant1} showcases the MSE of quantization and sampling as described in \eqref{MSE}.
-The performance of AIF-TEM is depicted by a red line, utilizing parameters $\delta =0.01$ and $\kappa = 0.24$.
-We set $\beta$ to achieve a Nyquist ratio of $r_a = 0.39$, and the MAP block operates with a window of $w=8$.
-The blue line represents IF-TEM, configured with the same $\kappa = 0.24$.
-We adjusted $b_{\text{IF}}$ to $c_{\text{max}} + \beta$.
-For a fair comparison, ensuring the average oversampling rate is identical to that of AIF-TEM, the threshold $\delta_c$ for IF-TEM is set to a maximum of $3.3\delta$, violating the perfect recovery condition outlined in \eqref{recovery} for certain frequencies. \off{The yellow line illustrates the MSE for periodic sampling, aligned with the average sampling frequency of AIF-TEM.} Subfigure~\ref{fig:MSE Upper bound} shows the upper bound of the total MSE for the signals and configuration tested in subfigure~\ref{fig:MSE Quant1}.
-The red line with cross markers and blue line with star markers illustrate the MSE upper bound based on equation~\eqref{MSE Quant bound for segment i} for AIF-TEM and IF-TEM, respectively.
-This bound is calculated using the average of time differences.
-The yellow line with square markers represents the bound in equation~\eqref{Quant bound 2} for IF-TEM, with fixed parameters $b_{\text{IF}}$ and $c_{\max}$ used to calculate the upper bound.
-The magenta line with star markers represents the bound~\eqref{Quant bound 2} for 'Genie' AIF-TEM, where the real local amplitude values $c[n]$ are used, while the green line with diamond markers represents the bound with estimated local amplitude values $\hat{c}[n]$.
+Figure~\ref{fig:MSE Quant1} shows the MSE due to quantization and reconstruction\off{sampling}, as described in \eqref{MSE}.
+The performance of AIF-TEM is depicted by a red line, utilizing parameters $\delta =0.018$ and $\kappa = 0.21$. $\beta$ is set to achieve a Nyquist ratio of $r_a = 0.39$, and the MAP block operates (as proposed in Section~\ref{MAP Modes}) with a window of $w=1$.
+The weighting factors are configured as $\alpha_1=0.98$ and $\alpha_2=0.17$ as in Section~\ref{EVALUATION RESULTS}.
+The blue line represents IF-TEM, configured with the same values of $\kappa$ and $\delta$.
+We adjusted $b_{\text{IF}}$ to $c_{\text{max}} + \beta$, such that $r_c =0.39$.
+The average oversampling rate for IF-TEM is higher than that of AIF-TEM, with ratios of $[4.1, 3.6, 3.2, 2.9, 2.7]$ across frequencies ranging from 10 Hz to 50 Hz.
+The biases $b_n$ are encoded using 4 bits.
+Additionally, the total number of bits required for IF-TEM is greater than that of AIF-TEM, with bit usage ratios of $[3.1, 2.7, 2.4, 2.2, 2.0]$.

-The MSE performance of AIF-TEM clearly surpasses that of IF-TEM.
-It's important to note that in \cite{naaman2021time}, the authors discuss the comparison between IF-TEM and classical sampling with quantization, providing analytical insights and conditions under which the quantization error for IF-TEM is less than that of the periodic sampler.
-Using the relationship defined in \eqref{c_max and frequncy relation} which links the maximum amplitude of the signal, its bandwidth, and energy, they establish conditions for superior performance and offer numerical simulations to demonstrate the quantization efficiency of IF-TEM versus periodic sampling.
+AIF-TEM clearly outperforms IF-TEM in terms of MSE.
+It is important to note that in \cite{naaman2021time}, the authors compare IF-TEM with classical sampling under quantization and establish conditions under which the quantization error of IF-TEM is lower than that of the periodic sampler.

+Figure~\ref{fig:MSE vs Bits}(a) showcases the MSE of quantization for both IF-TEM (red line) and AIF-TEM (purple line).
+For both samplers, the parameters used are $\delta = 0.0094$ and $\kappa = 0.24$.
+For AIF-TEM, $\beta=0.1$ is used, and for IF-TEM, the bias $b_{\text{IF}}$ is adjusted to $c_{\text{max}} + \beta$.
+The number of bits used to encode the biases $b_n$ in AIF-TEM is 3 bits.
+The oversampling ratio between IF-TEM and AIF-TEM is 4.3, ensuring that the condition of Proposition 2 for a smaller total number of bits in AIF-TEM holds.
+Figure~\ref{fig:MSE vs Bits}(b) shows the total number of bits required to encode the signal across different bit values used to encode the time differences $T_n$.
+The MSE performance of AIF-TEM clearly surpasses that of IF-TEM, and AIF-TEM also uses fewer total bits.